lamdaV/AutomationTest/README.md

 4. Import into Eclipse.
 5. Attempt to solve the problem set.
 Use the provided JUnit test to confirm working solution.
 6. When done, commit using git app.
+7. Push the request from your own repository.
-7. Travis CI will respond.
+8. Travis CI will respond.
 If the response is not positive, retry and resubmit.